3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/README.md

   		i> 	Choose gcc from C:\your_path\mingw64\bin\ for C. ii> Choose g++ from C:\your_path\mingw64\bin\ for C++

  <b>6.</b> Once the Configuring is done you could see Name-Value things colured in 'Red' below the Search Bar .
 Make sure you have checked 'Grouped'.
-Image: cmake.png
+Image: <a href="https://raw.githubusercontent.com/3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/master/cmake.png"target="_blank">cmake.png</a>

- 7.Now Click on BUILD.
+ <b>7.</b> Now Click on BUILD.
 Check BUILD_EXAMPLES and BUILD_PACKAGE.
- 8.Click on CMAKE.
+ <b>8.</b> Click on CMAKE.
 Type ‘foo’ in the CMAKE_BUILD_TYPE.
- 9.Go to INSTALL.
+ <b>9.</b> Go to INSTALL.
 Check on INSTALL_C_EXAMPLES and INSTALL_PYTHON_EXAMPLES.

- 10. Now Click on GENERATE.
+ <b>10.</b> Now Click on GENERATE.

- 11. When its Complete,u r done with CMake close it and open folder foo.
+ <b>11.</b> When its Complete,u r done with CMake close it and open folder foo.
 Shift+ Left Mouse Click anywhere inside and select ‘Open command window here’.
 Image: after_genrate.png

- 12.type “mingw32-make” on the terminal.
+ <b>12.</b>type “mingw32-make” on the terminal.
 Believe me it'll take a Hell Lot of time.
 You can Probably take a power nap.
 Enjoy ;)

- 13.Now when you are awake type “mingw32-make install”.
+ <b>13.</b> Now when you are awake type “mingw32-make install”.
 It won't take much time, no need for power Nap.

- 14. After it is done. you couls see an new folder 'install' in the folder foo.
+ <b>14.</b> After it is done. you couls see an new folder 'install' in the folder foo.
 Image: after_install.png

- 15.that 'install' folder should contain folder include and X64 which contains files for MinGw.
+ <b>15.</b> That 'install' folder should contain folder include and X64 which contains files for MinGw.

- 16. Now Open Code Blocks.
+ <b>16.</b> Now Open Code Blocks.

  	a ) Setting -> Compiler -> Toolchain : Choose the installed minGw\bun path. and choose the corresponding exe from there.
  		(so that any c/cpp program will be run by 64bit gcc and g++)